kjbreil/htoh/README.md

 # opti

-`htoh` scans a directory of H.264 / AVC videos, transcodes them to H.265 / HEVC with `ffmpeg`, and keeps track of progress so long-running batches can resume safely.
+`opti` scans a directory of H.264 / AVC videos, transcodes them to H.265 / HEVC with `ffmpeg`, and keeps track of progress so long-running batches can resume safely.
 It ships with a live terminal dashboard, parallel workers, and optional in-place swapping once a transcode finishes.

 ## Features
 - Automatic file discovery with `ffprobe`, limited to H.264 footage.